Launch your business in 10 days!

 #8.
 Vending Business

-Average Annual Revenue: $182,100
+• Average Annual Revenue: $484K

-Average Profit Margins: 4.3%
+Average Profit Margins: 4.6%

-Startup Cost: $2K-$10K
+Startup Cost: $2,250

-Time To Revenue: 3+ months
+Time to Revenue: 3+ months

-Annual Market Growth Rate: 0.5%
+Annual Market Growth Rate: 0.20%

-Of course, if you do have more money to invest, you can grow your new business faster.
-Adam Hill bought an existing route for $120,000 and grew it to $50,000 a month in revenue working just 20 hours a month.
-He shared his insights in an UpFlip blog post and is the instructor of the Vending Bootcamp, which gives other entrepreneurs the knowledge they need to start a business in vending and grow it to its full potential.
+Hill shared his insights in an UpFlip blog post and is the instructor of the Vending Bootcamp, which gives other entrepreneurs the knowledge they need to start a business in vending and grow it to its full potential.

 Vending Business Pros: